Constance Ford: Recognition

 The National Academy of Television Arts and Sciences gave Ford a Certificate of Merit for Outstanding Contribution to Daytime Drama.

-Death
+Personal life

-Ford never publicly dated, married, or had children, which fueled rumors that she was a lesbian.
+Ford was married to Shelley Hull, a son of actor Henry Hull, from 1946 to 1956.
 Ford was romantically linked to children's author Louise Fitzhugh in a biography of the latter, published in 2020.

 Ford died in New York Hospital in Manhattan on February 26, 1993, from cancer, aged 69.